The first official record made public concerning the program was published in the

 Human Services for the development of a pilot external degree medical technology program.

-In spring of 1995 , the first distance students received their B.S. degrees from the Medical College
+In the spring of 1995 , the first distance students received their B.S. degrees from the Medical College

 of Georgia.
 Seven students from the northwest area of Georgia were able to graduate